yashsavani/slrun/README.md

 Why You’ll Love It
 - 🚀 **No job script files** – Run commands as if they were local
 - 📡 **Live job output** – See results instantly, no more tailing log files
 - 🔌 **Detach & reattach** – Start a job, disconnect, and pick it up later
 - 📊 **Simple monitoring** – One command to check all your running jobs
--	⚡ **Custom profiles** – Predefine resources for different workloads
+- ⚡ **Custom profiles** – Predefine resources for different workloads (small, large, debug)

 Who’s It For?
 - **ML researchers** training models on GPU clusters who need fast iteration